-Some items in Counter-Strike have close to no purpose in the game, but players still purchase them as a sign of status or to flex their wealth on others.
-Here are some of the most useless items in CS:GO.
+While many items in Counter-Strike: Global Offensive serve a useful purpose in the game, there are some items that have close to no practical value.
+Despite this, some players still purchase these items as a sign of status or to show off their wealth to others.
+Here are some examples of useless items in CS:GO.

 Tradeable Case Keys

-CSGO case keys purchased from Valve could be re-sold on the community market for a similar price.
-Keys became traders’ go-to form of currency to exchange skins for cash.
-However, this all changed in October of 2019 when Valve disabled the ability of purchased keys to be marketable or tradable as a crackdown on money laundering operations.
+Before October 2019, case keys in Counter-Strike: Global Offensive could be purchased from Valve and then re-sold on the community market for a similar price.
+These keys became a popular form of currency for traders to exchange skins for cash.
+However, in an effort to crack down on money laundering operations, Valve disabled the ability of purchased keys to be marketable or tradable.

-All the previous tradeable keys are still tradeable, however, they have become rare, and their prices have soared far above the standard $2.50 price offered by Valve.
-Case keys are now a collector’s item as they are too volatile to be used as currency and are a waste of money to open cases with.
+While previously tradeable keys can still be traded, they have become rare, and their prices have increased significantly beyond the standard $2.50 price offered by Valve.
+As a result, case keys have become more of a collector’s item than a useful in-game item, as they are too volatile to be used as currency and are not worth the cost to open cases.

 Previous Operation Passes

-Activating an operation pass means you’ll receive a displayable coin to show you took part in an operation.
-Completing challenges allows this coin to be upgraded to different rarities, but this can only be done while the operation active.
+When you activate an operation pass in Counter-Strike: Global Offensive, you receive a displayable coin to show that you participated in the operation.
+You can upgrade this coin to different rarities by completing challenges, but this is only possible while the operation is active.

 StatTrak™ Swap Tool